splanck/vc/docs/optimization.md

 # Optimization Passes

 The optimizer in **vc** operates on the intermediate representation (IR).
-Two passes are currently available:
+Three passes are currently available:

 - **Constant folding** – evaluates arithmetic instructions with constant operands and replaces them with a single constant.
+- **Constant propagation** – replaces loads of variables whose values are known constants with immediate constants.
 - **Dead code elimination** – removes instructions that produce values which are never used and have no side effects.

-Both optimizations are enabled by default.
-They may be toggled from the command line:
+All optimizations are enabled by default.
+Constant folding and dead code elimination may be toggled from the command line:

 ```sh